arsy786/mern-crud-app/README.md

 This will start the server and print a message to the console indicating which port it's listening on.

-1. Open a web browser and navigate to http://localhost:3000 (or whatever port you specified in .env file PORT variable).
+1. Open a web browser and navigate to http://localhost:3000 (or whichever 'PORT' you specified in the .env file).
 You should see the "Hello, world!" message displayed in the browser.

 That's it!
 You've successfully set up an Express app using npm.
 You can now add more routes, middleware, and functionality to your app as needed.

 <ins>NOTE:</ins>
 <br>
-- Nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
-Nodemon does not require any additional changes to your code or method of development.
+- We can use the tool 'Nodemon' to help us develop faster.
+Nodemon automatically restarts the node app whenever there are file changes.
+This is much quicker than having to manually restart the app to implement every change.
 To use Nodemon, use `npm install nodemon` to install the packages to your project.
 Nodemon is a replacement wrapper for node so instead of entering `node index.js` in the terminal, you use `nodemon index.js`.
-- You can also further configure nodemon in "scripts" in the package.json file.
+- You can also further configure Nodemon in "scripts" in the package.json file.
 The scripts property contains a set of entries; the key for each entry is a script name, and the corresponding value is a user-defined command to be executed.
 Scripts are frequently used to test, build, and streamline the needed commands to work with a module.

 ## 3. Config
 In an Express REST API, the config folder typically contains configuration files for the application.
 These files can include environment variables, database configuration, third-party API keys, and other settings that are specific to the application.